emb-riscv/specs-markdown/csrs.md

 If an operation using the main stack pointer attempts to write to an address below the limit, an exception is triggered and the operation is not performed.

 This CSR is specific to the RISC-V microcontroller profile.

+The `spmlimit` CSR is optional for the ES (small) sub-profile; in this case it must always read zero.

 TODO: allocate a number for it.